-DeSoto County Supervisors have full authority over roads and bridges in unincorporated areas of DeSoto County, county law enforcement, collections, fines, and levying taxes.
-The board is responsible for establishing policy for the complex multi-million-dollar budgets of county government.
+DeSoto County is governed by five elected District Supervisors.
+Supervisors are elected to four-year terms by citizens in their district.
 While each Supervisor represents his or her district, all the members are expected to look after the good of DeSoto County as a whole.

 County supervisors provide leadership over critical policy areas, including policies necessary to ensure safe communities, construction & maintenance of roads and bridges, protect public health, promote economic development, and plan and manage land use for sustainable development.
 Supervisors also provide important oversight of county operations, including managing strategies to promote sound fiscal management and to develop a high-quality county government workforce.

 - Set policies, goals, and objectives to direct the County's growth and development